Campus Life Offices

 Transfer students are eligible to live on campus on a space-available basis and are not guaranteed housing.

-Students participating in off-campus study (OCS) programs are required to live on campus upon returning to CMC unless otherwise approved.
-Students returning from OCS may request permission to live off campus by November 1 for Spring semester or by March 1 for Fall semester, and they will be notified of the outcome of their application by December 1 or April 1, respectively.
+Students participating in the Center for Global Education (CGE) programs are required to live on campus upon returning to CMC unless otherwise approved.
+Students returning from CGE programs may request permission to live off campus by November 1 for Spring semester or by March 1 for Fall semester, and they will be notified of the outcome of their application by December 1 or April 1, respectively.
 Approval is never guaranteed.
 If the application is denied, students are required to live on campus and will be billed accordingly.
-In semesters where the College finds itself at capacity in the on-campus housing system, CMC reserves the right to require students returning from OCS to live off-campus.
-CMC will notify students participating in OCS if they must return to off-campus housing no later than November 15 (OCS in the fall) or March 30 (OCS in the spring).
+In semesters where the College finds itself at capacity in the on-campus housing system, CMC reserves the right to require students returning from CGE programs to live off-campus.
+CMC will notify students participating in CGE programs if they must return to off-campus housing no later than November 15 (CGE programs in the fall) or March 30 (CGE programs in the spring).

 Housing contracts are binding for the full academic year.
 Students are obligated to remain on-campus for both fall and spring semesters, unless they are participating in a College-approved study abroad program, are taking an approved leave of absence, or otherwise meet the above criteria mid-year.
 With the exception of students living in the Student Apartments, all residential students must purchase a meal plan.

 All students living off campus will be assessed a $100 fee per semester for the use of campus facilities.